-• Students complete SIX summaries of the readings as follows:
+Students complete FOUR summaries of the readings as follows:

-There are TEN opportunities to summarize and integrate readings in this course.
-You must complete SIX summaries for full credit (with no more than two summaries based on Polikoff book).
-Submit your chosen summaries when noted on the course schedule with an asterisk.
+As noted on the course schedule with an asterisk, there are four summaries due early in the semester on the assigned readings.
 These summaries are NOT regurgitations of the readings-they should be reflective, critical, and thoughtful.
 You might question some of the ideas raised in the readings or bring in materials from other classes to refute points.
 Rather than offer opinions, you might consider searching the web for alternative perspectives offered up by think tanks or professional organizations.

-The summaries should be typed, single-spaced, checked for grammar and cohesion of thought, and should NOT exceed one page.
+The summaries should be typed, single-spaced, checked for grammar and cohesion of thought, and should NOT exceed two pages.
 Summaries are solo efforts and should not be worked on in groups.
 They are to be your own original work.
 If you use ideas from other sources, you should cite those sources throughout (e.g., "According to ").
 Plagiarism will be dealt with according to university conduct codes.
 Late summaries or email attachments of summaries will NOT be accepted without express permission from the instructor.